Living With an Alcoholic

 The dynamics of codependency and enabling behavior become even more complex in relationships with children.
 In all situations, it’s important for the couple to attend a therapy program to remedy problem behaviors.
 Many alcohol rehab programs feature family therapy as part of the recovery process for this very reason.

-The Effects of Living with an Alcoholic Partner
+Effects of Living with a Partner with an AUD

 Living with an alcoholic partner who becomes violent, angry, or aggressive while drinking can put one in danger of experiencing significant emotional and physical trauma.
 The lasting impact of such trauma can include everything from PTSD to depression, anxiety and panic attacks, and increased risk of suicidal thought.

-Whether or not there is abuse in the relationship, partners of alcoholics are at risk for developing their own substance abuse problems as a way to cope with negative emotions and the perceived isolation of having no one else to turn to.
+Whether or not there is abuse in the relationship, partners of people with an AUD are at risk for developing their own substance abuse problems as a way to cope with negative emotions and the perceived isolation of having no one else to turn to.

-Living with an alcoholic partner can impact numerous facets of a person’s life, including financial, legal, and social troubles.
-Alcoholics and their partners may also experience job loss or estrangement from family—all reasons why professional help should be sought as soon as possible.
+Living with an addicted partner can impact numerous facets of a person’s life, including financial, legal, and social troubles.
+Individuals with an alcohol use disorder and their partners may also experience job loss or estrangement from family—all reasons why professional help should be sought as soon as possible.

-When discussing alcoholism and relationship issues, it can be easy to conjure a mental image of a heterosexual couple in which the man is the alcoholic and the woman suffers abuse.
+When discussing alcohol abuse and relationship issues, it can be easy to conjure a mental image of a heterosexual couple in which the man has an alcohol addiction and the woman suffers abuse.
 In reality, however, rates of alcohol use and abuse are rising among women,6 with implications for both straight and gay couples.

-Biological differences between men and women contribute differences in the way women process and are affected by alcohol, and the U.S. dietary guidelines recommend no more than 1 alcoholic drink per day for women.6 However, modern-day attitudes towards women and the consumption of alcohol have significantly added to the growing number of female alcoholics in developed countries.
+Biological differences between men and women contribute to the way women process and are affected by alcohol, and the U.S. dietary guidelines recommend no more than 1 alcoholic drink per day for women.6 However, modern-day attitudes towards women and the consumption of alcohol have significantly added to the growing number of women with alcohol use disorders in developed countries.

-With the drop in stigma surrounding women drinking, especially women drinking heavily, nearly 14 million U.S. women report binge drinking 3 times per month.7 Risky behaviors associated with binge drinking can put women at greater risk of sexually transmitted diseases or unwanted pregnancies.7 Binge drinking is also a risk factor for sexual assault and predatory behavior.
+With the drop in stigma surrounding women’s drinking, especially women who drink heavily, nearly 14 million U.S. women report binge drinking 3 times per month.7 Risky behaviors associated with binge drinking can put women at greater risk of sexually transmitted diseases or unwanted pregnancies.7 Binge drinking is also a risk factor for sexual assault and predatory behavior.

-Living with an alcoholic is a multifaceted problem, one that is not marked by gender lines or where the dangers begin and end.
+Living with someone struggling with an alcohol use disorder is a multifaceted problem, one that is not marked by gender lines or where the dangers begin and end.

 Spouses and partners are threatened and harmed by the behavior of their loved one while under the influence.
 Children face the greatest risk because the actions, words, and emotional distance of an alcoholic parent or guardian can cause lifelong trauma.
-This puts children of alcoholics at significant risk for substance abuse problems as well as other mental health issues later in life.
+This puts the children of addicted parents at significant risk for substance abuse problems as well as other mental health issues later in life.